PriyanshAgrl/Math-inator/README.md

 ## Features ##
 - Basic Arithmetic: Addition, subtraction, multiplication, and division.
-- Advanced Functions: Square root, exponentiation, and factorial calculations.
+- Advanced Functions: Square root, exponentiation, factorial, trigonometric and statistical calculations.
 - Mini-History: View the last 5 calculation results for quick reference.

 ## [^1]: How to Run ##